 - Keep walking and get to Piazza Santa Maria Novella where you can admire the square with its beautiful Santa Maria Novella Church.

-- Another must see piazza is of course Piazza Della Signoria where you will find the replicated statue of David by Michalangelo.
+- Another must see piazza is of course Piazza Della Signoria.
+Here you will find the replicated statue of David by Michalangelo.

 - For museums, the Uffizi gallery and Academia are the most visited in Florence.
 The Uffizi gallery houses several Renaissance masterpieces from famous artists such a Michelangelo and Leonardo da Vinci.
 While you get to see several replicas of the David in Florence, if you want the real deal, you need to walk down the hall of the Academia to greet him in person.

 - For one of your meals, head to Mercato Centrale.
-It is basically a food market for meats, cheeses, wines, olive oils, pizzas, pastas and fresh produce to make up the best of the Italian style meals.
+It is basically a food market for meat, cheeses, wines, olive oils, pizzas, pastas and fresh produce.
 You will smell, see and touch the freshest products and above all you will get to taste whatever catches your attention.
 Basically it is an upscale food court with too many options giving you the most delicious food!
 We chose to eat wood fired oven pizza at La Pizzeria Sud and it was one of the best pizzas I have had in my life !
-Now the restaurants at Mercato Centrale are certainly over priced but, it was money well spent.
-We loved Mercato Centrale so much that once we found out it was in Rome as well, we knew we HAD to go there!
+The restaurants at Mercato Centrale are certainly over priced but, it was money well spent.
+We loved Mercato Centrale so much that once we found out it was in Rome as well, we knew we HAD to check that one out too!

 - After Ponte Vecchio, make your way towards Piazzale Michelangelo.
-You get such magnificent panoramic views of the city, which has been reproduced on countless postcards and snapshots over the years.
-But well, if you plan to go there by foot, keep in mind that you need to climb countless steps to get on the top.
-It is about a 20 minute hike up the hill to get to the top.
-Once you get to the top, in the warmer months you get live music and you can watch people enjoying each other’s company.
+From here you will get magnificent panoramic views of the city, which have been reproduced on countless postcards over the years.
+But well, if you plan to go there by foot, keep in mind that you need to climb a LOT of steps to get on the top.
+It is about a 20 minute hike up a hill, so please wear comfortable shoes.
+Once you get to the top, in the warmer months you get live music and you can watch people enjoying each other’s company and admiring the views.
 Visit Piazzale Michelangelo in the evening around 6.30-7 pm for magical sunset views.
 Watch the sunset and get best views of Florence in the whole city.
 It is the perfect way to end to an eventful day of exploring.

 The next morning we were leaving for a wine tasting in Greve Chianti region and had a few hours to explore Florence.
 We decided to visit Bardini gardens.
 Now, while Boboli Garden is much larger and more famous, the views of Florence from Bardini are better.
 Wisterias were in full bloom all over Italy and just look at this !
 There is a € 7 per person entry charge but that view makes it totally worth it.